Renee Payne - owner

 In the summer of 2015, Renee started work as an independent contractor with The Good Dog Foundation as the Executive Trainer for Manhattan and Brooklyn, evaluating, training, certifying and placing new therapy dog teams in facilities throughout the city.
 In May of 2017, she accepted the Director of Training position at the organization and currently oversees the class curriculum, class trainers, and juggles several other Good Dog hats.

 Renee managed therapy dog teams for Good Dog and Pace University's Parenting, Prison & Pups program during their partnership, which ran from 2016-2020.
-She took her own dog and several other therapy dog teams to Metropolitan Correctional Center and Westchester County Jail during parenting classes.
+She took her own dog and several other therapy dog teams to Metropolitan Correctional Center in lower Manhattan and Westchester County Jail during parenting classes.

 In 2019, Good Dog became involved with the NYC Department of Education, and along with their Comfort Dog Administrator and Behavior Consultant, Renee created curriculum specifically for therapy dog teams that want to apply for the DOE's Comfort Dog program.
 She teaches those classes on an ongoing basis.